ytakefuji/dyDNS/README.md

 There are two types of messages from freedns.afraid.org:

-b'ERROR: Address xxx.xxx.xxx.xxx has not changed.\n'
+b'No Updated: Address xxx.xxx.xxx.xxx has not changed.\n'

 b'Updated Address xxx.xxx.xxx.xxx has changed.\n'

-The first line indicates no update while the second line for updated.

 # crontab
 You should type the following command to set crontab schedule: